Open-Industry-Project/Open-Industry-Project/README.md

 ## Communications

-Communications to PLCs or an OPC UA server are handled via the "Comms" panel on the bottom of the editor:
+Configure the communication to PLCs or an OPC UA server via the "Comms" panel on the bottom of the editor:

 ![image](https://github.com/user-attachments/assets/1582640d-fd9c-48e2-9c72-4f5c03e1cb3a)